vanderstack/Alpine-Docker-ISO/README.md

 # Alpine Docker ISO
 This repository allows for building an Alpine Linux live ISO with docker preinstalled.

+### Repository Secrets
+The repository secret named `SSH_PASSWORD` must be configured prior to building the ISO.
+This password will also be used to mount the network share for persistent storage.

 ### Building an ISO
 Use the GitHub action `Publish ISO` to build a new ISO.
 The version of Alpine Linux to be used must be provided as a parameter.
 The latest version which has been confirmed to work is 3.20.